mauricio004/mcnulty_yelp/README.md

   __Sentiment analysis on each category in training set__

-  - develop model on training data, verify its accuracy on test set
+  - develop classification model on training data to categorize sentences, verify its accuracy on test set
+  - apply sentiment aglorithm on each 'categorized' sentence

  __Model Methods__